decentralized-identity/wallet-security/agenda.md

 ### Notes

-- Bernard might not participate on the next meetings, asking for help on the notes
+- Bernard might not be able to participate on the next meetings, asking for help on the notes
 - Keith: the group is too small to tackle these many work items
 - Kai&Dirk: work items are best to get forward with diffrent opinion in the group
 - chicken&egg problem, when to advertise, get wallet implementers on board?